itdesign/kubernetes-workshop/docs/tutorial/00-get-started/01-setup-account.md

 ---
-title: Account Setup
+title: Setup your Account
 parent: Get Started
 ---

-# Setup your account
+# Setup your Account

 Before we can begin with launching our first Kuberentes workloads we need to setup our development environment.